Councillor Jeff Bateman

 Jeff Bateman was elected to the District of Sooke Council in 2018.

 Jeff was born in Ontario to a career military father and homemaker mother.
-At the Carleton University in Ottawa, Jeff met his wife Carolyn while they were both studying journalism.
+At Carleton University in Ottawa, Jeff met his wife Carolyn while they were both studying journalism.
 They followed their respective careers to Toronto, Vancouver and Victoria before finding a Whiffin Spit home in 2003 as the base for their work as writers and editors.

-Jeff spent more than three decades as a staff and freelance write with a focus on corporate copy writing, music industry journalism and tourism marketing.
-He became active in local volunteerism a decade ago as a founding board member of the Sooke Transition Town Society, through which he helped launch the working groups Zero Waste Sooke and the Sooke Region Multi-Belief initiative.
+Jeff spent more than three decades as a staff and freelance writer with a focus on corporate copy writing, music industry journalism and tourism marketing.
+He became active in local volunteerism a decade ago as a founding board member of the Sooke Transition Town Society, through which he helped launch the working groups Zero Waste Sooke and the Sooke Region Multi-Belief Initiative.
 He was also a co-founder of the Sooke Farmland Trust Society and has served two terms as president of the Edward Milne Community School Society.

-Jeff enjoys cycling, yoga. meditation, reading, hikes to Mystic Beach and informal wild mind conversational circles at local coffee shops.
+Jeff enjoys cycling, yoga, meditation, reading, hikes to Mystic Beach and informal wild mind conversational circles at local coffee shops.

 Contact Councillor Bateman at email@example.com